 The best benefit of house sitting: the pleasures of the company of pets.

 Animal care is the bottom line.
 Pets are dependent upon you while their human companions are gone.
 Many dog owners will ask you to walk their dogs twice a day.
 That's really not enough!
 Walk them at least three times.
-Dogs need exercise, medication, special food, and grooming.
+Dogs need exercise, grooming, special food, and maybe even medication.

-• Take care to hand back the home exactly as the homeowner left it - maybe even better.
+- Take care to hand back the home exactly as the homeowner left it - maybe even better.
 If you moved anything, put it back in its rightful place.
-When they get back, homeowners have a right to feel at home again!
+When they return, homeowners have a right to feel at home again!

 Enjoy your time with the temporary pets, maybe you make good friends